 UN Special Rapporteur on the Rights of Persons with Disabilities

-You can complain on a human rights violation that you have faced to the UN Special Rapporteur on the Rights of Persons with Disabilities, Mr Gerard Quinn.
+You can complain of a human rights violation that you have faced to the UN Special Rapporteur on the Rights of Persons with Disabilities, Mr Gerard Quinn.
 Under the Special procedures’ mechanisms, he can write a letter to your government on a human rights violation that has already occurred, is ongoing, or which has a high risk of occurring, and that is related to his mandate.

-For more information on what and how to submit your complaint, and what the Special Rapporteur can do, : https://www.ohchr.org/EN/HRBodies/SP/Pages/Communications.aspx.
+For more information on what and how to submit your complaint, and what the Special Rapporteur can do, please visit the UN webpage.

 Contact details: